-- Discern the different concepts with regard to investments and securities markets: - Apply return and risk concepts in the compilation of an investment portfolio; - Explain the valuation of different investment instruments, e.g. shares and bonds; - Use fundamental and technical analysis to evaluate investment opportunities; - Build a portfolio using the most important investment theories, e.g. the Markowitz Portfolio Selection Model, CAPM and APT; - Formulate an appropriate investment policy; - Evaluate portfolio performance
+- Discern the different concepts with regard to investments and securities markets: - Apply return and risk concepts in the compilation of an investment portfolio; - Explain the valuation of different investment instruments, e.g. shares and bonds: - Use fundamental and technical analysis to evaluate investment opportunities; - Build a portfolio using the most important investment theories, e.g. the Markowitz Portfolio Selection Model, CAPM and APT; - Formulate an appropriate investment policy; and - Evaluate portfolio performance.

-MNVC7900: New Venture Creation (20 credits)
+MNVC7910 or MNVC7940: New Venture Creation (10 credits)

-- Identify and determine what entrepreneurs need to know about the critical driving forces in a new venture success; - Critically assess how successful entrepreneurs and investors create, find and differentiate profitable and durable opportunities from just "another good idea", and how opportunities evolve over time; - Estimate and determine the required financial and non-financial resources available for new ventures, identify the criteria they use to screen and evaluate proposals, their attractiveness and risk, and how to obtain start-up and early growth capital; - Apply the Venture Opportunity Screening Techniques to an actual start-up idea, and subsequently, be able to develop and assemble a BUSINESS PLAN suitable for guiding start-up, attracting financing and realizing an eventual harvest; and - Craft and prepare a personal entrepreneurial strategy to identify relevant issues, requirements and trade-offs.
+- Identify and determine what entrepreneurs need to know about the critical driving forces in a new venture success; - Critically assess how successful entrepreneurs and investors create, find and differentiate profitable and durable opportunities from just "another good idea", and how opportunities evolve over time; and - Estimate and determine the required financial and non-financial resources available for new ventures, identify the criteria they use to screen and evaluate proposals, their attractiveness and risk, and how to obtain start-up and early growth capital.